-Advancements in dentistry has minimized pain for patients over the last few decades.
+Advancements in dentistry have minimized pain for patients over the last few decades.

-Powerful pain-killing medications known as anesthetics helps patients avoid discomfort during a procedure, as well as post-operatively.
+Powerful pain-killing medications known as anesthetics help patients avoid discomfort during a procedure, as well as post-operatively.

-Some patients, may require higher doses of anaesthetic due to their own metabolism.
+Some patients may require higher doses of anesthetic due to their own metabolism.

 Different types of pain-killing medications include:

 - Anaesthetics – Anaesthetics can either be topically applied, injected or swallowed.
-Topical anaesthetics is applied with a cotton swab to an area of the mouth where a procedure, such as a small restoration, will be performed.
+Topical anesthetics are applied with a cotton swab to an area of the mouth where a procedure, such as a small restoration, will be performed.
 This will numb the affected area.
-Topical anaesthetics are used in many dental procedures such as tooth restoration.
-Topical anaesthetics also are used to prepare an area for injection of an anaesthetic.
-Novocaine and Lidocaine are the most common kind of injectable anaesthetics.
+Topical anesthetics are used in many dental procedures such as tooth restoration.
+Topical anesthetics also are used to prepare an area for injection of an anesthetic.
+Novocaine and Lidocaine are the most common kind of injectable anesthetics.
 They block the nerves from transmitting signals of pain to the brain and are used for more major types of procedures, such as fillings and root canals.

 Types of sedatives include: